💸 Meet YML Plus: The AI-powered financial sidekick for employees. See the overview | Read the blog

 Here’s what you have heard from me in the past in regards to student loans:

-Step 1.
-Find out if you have public (federal) loans or private loans: The basic difference between public/federal loans and private loans is that federal loans are backed by the U.S. government, and private loans are backed by institutions, such as banks or credit unions.
-Federal loans have a standard repayment duration of 10 years, and private loans often have repayment time of at least 15 years.
-You may have consolidated your loans, which most likely added more years to the equation.
+The basic difference between federal student loans and private loans is that the U.S. government funds federal loans, and private loans are funded by institutions, such as banks or credit unions.
+Federal loans (generally) have a standard repayment duration of 10 years, and private loans have varied repayment periods.
 Federal loans tend to have lower fixed rates, loan forgiveness and deferment, and income-based repayment plans.
-Don’t ever defer your student loans.
+When possible, don’t defer your student loans.
 If they are in deferment now, get them out.
-You can’t pay off debt quickly if you aren’t paying on the debt at all.
+You can’t pay off debt quickly if you aren’t paying off the debt at all.

-Step 4.
+Step 3.
 Form a new plan to pay them off faster: We have good news!
 There is a way to pay off your student loans more quickly.
-The easiest way to pay them back faster is to pay more than the minimum payment.
+Paying more than the minimum is the easiest way to pay them back faster.
 It’s an easy step, and it works.
-If you increase your payment by $50, $100 or more, you’ll pay off your loans faster and end up paying less in interest.
-Remember: The longer your loans remain unpaid, the more you’re going to pay in interest, despite lower monthly payments.
-If you took out more than one loan, start by paying off the smallest loan first and move through your loans in that manner.
-You must set a time goal.
+If you increase your payment by $50, $100, or more, you’ll pay off your loans faster and pay less in interest.

-Step 5.
-Pay off your loans and move on with your life: You’re done.
+You’re done.
 You have rid your finances of those pesky student loan payments forever.
 Save more money, build some wealth, and enjoy more of life.
 Do a little dance, and move on with your glamorous adult life.